Frequently Asked Questions about the Jesuits

-Are there other schools in the New York Province?
-Yes, in fact, the New York Province includes the most Jesuit high schools in the country.
-In addition to Saint Peter’s Prep, there are six other Jesuit high schools in the area, including Canisius High School (Buffalo), McQuaid Jesuit High School (Rochester), Regis High School (NYC), Fordham Prep (NYC), Loyola School (NYC), and Xavier High School (NYC).
-The province also sponsors three Nativity middle schools, four colleges, and is involved in other educational missions.
+Are there other schools in the USA Northeast Province?
+Yes, in fact, the USA Northeast Province includes the most Jesuit high schools in the country.
+In addition to Saint Peter’s Prep, there are nine other Jesuit high schools in the area, including Canisius High School (Buffalo, NY), McQuaid Jesuit High School (Rochester, NY), Regis High School (NYC), Fordham Prep (NYC), Loyola School (NYC), Xavier High School (NYC), Fairfield College Prep (Fairfield, CT), Boston College High School (Boston, MA) and Cheverus High School (Portland, ME) .
+The province also sponsors five Nativity middle schools, seven colleges/universities, and is involved in other educational missions.
 Click here for more information.

 Is there a parallel organization for Jesuit colleges and universities?
 Yes.
 The Association of Jesuit Colleges and Universities (AJCU) serves the needs of these institutions.

-Where are the offices of the JSEA and AJCU located?
+Where are the offices of the JSN and AJCU located?
 Both organizations are located in Washington, DC.

 Where can we find today the vision of Ignatius Loyola for Jesuit schools?
 In 1986 the International Commission on the Apostolate of Jesuit Education published the document, Go Forth and Teach: the Characteristics of Jesuit Education.